cucapra/braid/docs/basics.md

 # The Basics

 Braid has a tiny, imperative core language.
-You can assign to variables with `var`, do basic arithmetic, and define functions with `def`:
+You can assign to variables with `var`, do basic arithmetic, define functions with `def`, and write comments with `#`:

+    # Gravitational potential energy!
     var g = 9.8;
     def gpe(mass:Float, height:Float)
       mass * height * g;